naidu199/naidu199/README.md

 ### Glad to see you here!
 👋 Hi, I'm Korrapati Thirumala Narasimha Naidu from Bhimavaram, AP.
-With a B.Tech in Computer Science (Honors in AI) from Vishnu Institute of Technology and a CGPA of 9.5, I'm passionate about technology and its potential to improve lives.
+With a B.Tech in Computer Science (Honors in AI) from Vishnu Institute of Technology, I'm passionate about technology and its potential to improve lives.

-## 🔧 Tech Stack & Skills:

-- **Programming Languages:** Python, Java, Dart, C, JavaScript
-- **Frameworks:** Flutter, React, Node.js, Express.js
-- **AI & ML:** Pytorch, Scikit-learn, Deep Learning, NLP
-- **Databases:** Firebase, Supabase
-- **Tools:** Git, GitHub, Figma, Canva

 ## 🚀 Projects: